nicolemne/studio-north-project/README.md

 ### Future Implementations

 I would like to add a calendar to the contact page so a visitor can view when the studio is available to rent.
-I would also like to implement another button at the contact form to select what dates you wish to stay.

 Another page with more detailed information about what hardware and software they have available at the studio, might be something I would add in the future too.